 b) Assistance to developing countries using other institutions

-Under the Japan International Cooperation Agency's (JICA) scheme, the JPO carried out the following projects in the Socialist Republic of Viet Nam and in Malaysia;
+The JPO carried out the following projects in the Socialist Republic of Viet Nam, the Republic of Indonesia and Malaysia through the JICA project-type technical cooperation.

-Malaysia: From 2002, under the JICA development study scheme, the JPO is going to support establishing a design application processing system and enhancing further modernization of industrial property administrative procedures to promote human resource development and information processing cooperation.
+For Malaysia, from 2002 to January 2005, under the JICA development study scheme, the JPO supported establishing a design application processing system and enhancing further modernization of industrial property administrative procedures to promote human resource development and information processing cooperation.

 IX.
 Other relevant matters

 a) A Cross-reference table between International Classification for Industrial Designs (Locarno Classification) and Japanese Design Classification (concordance data)